igor-martynov/dfrsync/README.md

 dfrsync

-Web App for rsync replication, scheduled or on-demand.
+Web App for rsync file replication, scheduled or on-demand.